rodneyshupe/Cookbook/Recipes/Entrees/Misc/GreekOnePanChickenSausage.rst

 ----------

 1. Combine all marinade ingredients in a small bowl - mix well to combine.
-2. Preheat oven to 400 degrees
+2. Preheat oven to 400F
-3. Put chicken, sausage and vegetables (not the parsley) into a large bowl and add marinade - mix well to make sure eveything is covered
+3. Put chicken, sausage and vegetables (not the parsley) into a large bowl and add marinade - mix well to make sure everything is covered
-4. Arrange on a baking sheet or put in a large oven-proof bowl and bake about an hour, or until chicken registers 180 degrees
+4. Arrange on a baking sheet or put in a large oven-proof bowl and bake about an hour, or until chicken registers 180F
 5. Put on a serving platter, and drizzle with a little more olive oil and sprinkle with parsley